webglider/tartarus-examples/Insertion Sort/README.md

-### Additonal Notes
+### Additional Notes

 * The example can easily be extended to more platforms and agents.
 All you have to do is copy the `platform-1.pl` file and change the required values.
 Inline comments in the file will help you with this.
-After this you can simply consult this on a new platfrom and run `init.` and  `insert.` just as usual.
+After this you can simply consult this on a new platform and run `init.` and  `insert.` just as usual.

 * Insertion must be done in sequential order (the order in which the linked list is arranged left to right).